byui-cit/cit470/ab2/README.md

 ### Tools
 On one or more of your team's virtual machines, install <a href="https://www.wireshark.org/"  target="_blank" rel="noopener">Wireshark</a>, a software utility for capturing and analyzing network traffic.
 - Wireshark features a Graphical User Interface application, useful for interactive packet-captures and packet-analysis.
-It also includes a terminal-based command-line utility, [tshark](https://www.wireshark.org/docs/wsug_html_chunked/AppToolstshark.html){:target="_blank" rel="noopener"}, which complements Wireshark; for some tasks it is more practical than the GUI application.
+It also includes a terminal-based command-line utility, <a href="https://www.wireshark.org/docs/wsug_html_chunked/AppToolstshark.html" target="_blank" rel="noopener">tshark</a>, which complements Wireshark; for some tasks it is more practical than the GUI application.
-- Most Linux distributions' default installations provide the command-line utility [tcpdump](https://www.tcpdump.org/).
+- Most Linux distributions' default installations provide the command-line utility <a href="https://www.tcpdump.org/"  target="_blank" rel="noopener">tcpdump</a>.
 Learn to use this tool too; you'll likely use it often in your future careers.

 ### Requirements